Next Steps

 About the Project

-The Loyalist Township Council Composition and Ward Boundary Review is now COMPLETE.
+The Loyalist Township Council Composition and Ward Boundary Review is now complete.
 The purpose of the ward boundary review was to review the existing electoral arrangements to develop an effective and equitable system of representation.
 Council composition, options for how Council representatives are elected, existing ward boundaries, and whether residents have equitable access to their elected representatives were reviewed under this project.

 The goal of the review was to assess the current Council composition and establish a ward structure that will accommodate growth and population shifts for at least the next three municipal elections.